Research

 My work attempting to theorise intervention(ism) adopts a critical approach.
 These efforts build on research conducted in the Centre for international intervention (Cii), directed by Professor Sir Michael Aaronson at the University of Surrey, and will lead to two new research projects, in the IR Group at Leeds, exploring: foreign policy traditions in the United States and Australia; and framings of the Arab Spring.

 1. In ‘Dominance through Coercion: Strategic Rhetorical Balancing in Afghanistan and Libya’, published in Intervention and Statebuilding, Sir Mike Aaronson and I argue that political elites have strategically emphasised secondary justifications for intervention in order to win a war of position at home and achieve policy dominance.
-A follow up article will shortly be published in the same journal.

 Many of the works discussed above are linked and/or available on my Publications page.

-Leave a Reply
+Leave a comment